NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Khopesh.md

-This curved sickle sword has a pointed tip, allowing it to be swung like a handaxe or thrust like a short sword.
-The tip of a khopesh is usually hooked so that it can be used to disarm an opponent's shield or weapon.
+This curved sickle sword has a pointed tip, allowing it to be swung in wide arcs or thrust vertically around enemy defenses.
+The tip of a khopesh is hooked and can be used to trip an opponent.

-*Source: Pathfinder Lost Omens: Gods & Magic*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*